Courtney Hodges: World War II

-Hodges' First Army moved quickly across France, helping to liberate Paris on 25 August 1944 and then led them through France, Belgium, and Luxembourg on their way to Germany.
-General Hodges' troops were the first Allied troops to penetrate Germany, having reached the German border (northwest of Trier) on 11 September 1944.
-These troops were the 5th Armored Division, part of Major General Leonard T. Gerow's V Corps.
+In May 1941, Hodges was promoted to major general.
+He was given various assignments, including Chief of Infantry, until he received command of X Corps, which was stationed in the USA, in 1942.
+In 1943, having been promoted to lieutenant general, he continued to command X Corps and then the Third Army.
+When the Third Army moved from the United States to England for the projected invasion of Europe, command of the army was passed to General George Patton.
+Hodges was named deputy commanding general of the First Army under Lieutenant General Omar Bradley.
+During Operation Overlord in June and July 1944, Hodges served under Bradley as the deputy commander of the First Army.
+In August 1944, Hodges succeeded Bradley as the commander of the First Army, taking over when Bradley moved up to command the 12th Army Group.
+Hodges served under the command of Bradley and General Dwight D. Eisenhower until Nazi Germany's surrender in May 1945.
+By the time he took command, "it was the largest and most experienced American field army on the Western Front.
+Consisting of the V, VII, and XIX Corps and controlling nine divisions, it had approximately 250,000 men."

-During the failed British attack on Arnhem, Operation Market Garden, supply priority was given to the Anglo-Canadian 21st Army Group, and the First Army was diverted to the north of the Ardennes to stage limited attacks to draw German defenders south, away from the target sites.
+Hodges's First Army advanced across France to assist in the liberation of Paris on 25 August 1944, before advancing through France, Belgium, and Luxembourg on its way to Germany.
+His troops were the first Allied forces to penetrate Germany, reaching the German border northwest of Trier on 11 September 1944.
+The first unit to do so was the 5th Armored Division, part of Major General Leonard T. Gerow's V Corps.

-Hodges' troops had a major role in blunting the Wehrmacht's major counteroffensive in the Ardennes: the Battle of the Bulge.
-When the German advance cut the First Army off from Bradley's 12th Army Group, his First Army was placed under the temporary command of the Anglo-Canadian 21st Army Group, under Field Marshal Bernard Montgomery, along with Ninth United States Army, on 20 December 1944.
-The First Army reverted to the 12th Army Group a few weeks later on 17 January 1945.
+Hodges's troops had a major role in halting the Wehrmacht's major counteroffensive in the Ardennes: the Battle of the Bulge.
+When the German advance cut the First Army off from Bradley's 12th Army Group, his First Army was placed under the temporary command of the Anglo-Canadian 21st Army Group, commanded by Field Marshal Bernard Montgomery, along with Ninth United States Army, on 20 December 1944.
+The First Army reverted to the 12th Army Group a few weeks later, on 17 January 1945.